Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - PCs with the **same mask** belong to the **same network** and can communicate with each other.
 - However, for communication to work, their **IP addresses should be almost identical**, except for the **last digit**.
 - subtract 1 or (in case of failure, adding 1) from the last digit
+- If there is only a switch in between computers/hosts, it does not affect any IP or mask

 ## Level 4: IP Blocks and Usable IPs

+**Router** will affect IPs.

 IP addresses come in groups called **blocks**.
 Each block has:
 - **Network Address** = First IP in the block (**not usable**).